ChefYeshpal/webapp-trafficsim/README.md

 ## Update: Regarding the AI issue

 I was told that the css looked very much "AI like" and there was some code in the JS which they think was AI generated, because of that I have changed the css, and also removed some of the js logic (not a lot though).
 I hope this is enough for the reviewers to consider this project to be less than 30% AI, even though I haven't used it as much.

+## Tech Stuff

+No external libraries are used in this project, and it's really mostly barebones js and css

+### About the js files:

+- script.js
+    - Contains the main code, rest is just there so that I could manage the menial tasks easily and so that this entire project doesn't look like it's only 3 files
+    - Functions: Colour selector for cars, path selector for cars, spawning logic, and score/point logic
+- path.js
+    - Contains the x and y co-ordinates that the cars should take, basically mapping out a path for them
+- responses.js
+    - Just contains endgame responses, added this as a caviat for the game because I couldn't find a way to get an easter egg in

+### Basic stuff

+- Game loop
+    - The game loop is managed using `setInterval` and event listeners, state is tracked using js objects for traffic lights, cars, points, and crashes
+- DOM changes
+    - Using methods like `querySelector`, `getElementById`, and event handlers for user interaction like for toggling the traffic lights
+- Debugging
+    - I've also added some console log messages, only because I think it would help in pointing out problems.
+And also because I like reading the console messages, makes me seem like a hackerman

+I dont really know what else to add, I added this because a reviewer suggested to add a full tech stack to my future readmes about how I built my projects.
+I'll search up on it more for my upcoming project